 The Board monitors the activities and performance of the Company on a regular basis.
 The primary performance indicator applicable to the Company is Return on Investment ("ROI").
 Using ROI is not currently relevant because the Company is yet to complete a corporate acquisition.
-As noted above, it remains the intention of the Company to effect an acquisition during the next financial year.
+As noted above, it remains the intention of the Company to effect an acquisition in due course.

 Given the current nature of the Company's business, the Directors are of the opinion that the primary performance indicator applicable to the Company is the completion of the planned RTO of a target company.
-The Board is confident that it will complete such a transaction during the next financial year, to the benefit of all shareholders.
+The Board is working towards identifying a suitable target and completing such a transaction as soon as reasonably practicable.
 The Directors' are of the view that given the straightforward nature of the Company, there are no non-financial performance indicators at this time.